opensearch-project/documentation-website/_ingest-pipelines/processors/remove_by_pattern.md

 # Remove processor

-The `remove_by_pattern` processor is used to remove fields from a document by the specified wildcard patterns.
+The `remove_by_pattern` processor is used to remove the root level fields from a document by the specified wildcard patterns.

 ## Syntax